Lewdcario/2xLeap/README.md

 yarn run test:cov
 ```

+## Basic Requirements for RESTful API

+1. GET /items should return a list of not completed tasks
+2. PATCH /items/:id/complete should complete the task
+3. DELETE /items/:id should mark the item for
+4. POST /items should insert new items

+This has been branched out & converted to fulfill those basic requirements through GraphQL

 ## API Usage

 -   GET / - Hello World output, simple testing and open endpoint to verify the API is alive